Dataport/polar/packages/plugins/Filter/README.md

 ◯ Last 7 days
 ```

 In `'days'` mode, the selections will always include full days, and additionally the current day.
 Due to this, the time frame of "last 7 days" is actually 8*24h long.
-This seems unexpected at first, but follows intuition – if it's Monday and you filter to the "last seven days", you'd expect to fully see last week's Monday, but also features from today's morning.
+This seems unexpected at first, but follows intuition – if it's Monday and a user filters to the "last seven days", they would expect to fully see last week's Monday, but also features from that day's morning.

 ###### filter.filterConfiguration.time.freeSelection